-Focusrite's VRM (Virtual Reference Monitoring) technology, which first made an appearance in their Saffire Pro 24 DSP interface, has found its way into a dedicated headphone monitoring interface, the VRM Box.
+Focusrite's VRM (Virtual Reference Monitoring) technology, which first made an appearance in your Saffire Pro 24 DSP interface, has found its way into a dedicated headphone monitoring interface, the VRM Box.
 Launched at NAMM, this clever gizmo connects to your computer via USB, and endows it with a stereo 24-bit/48kHz headphone output (though it can work at any standard sample rate up to 192kHz, when used with its S/PDIF input).

 As well as offering a high-quality headphone amp (which boasts a dynamic range of 108dB, A-weighted), it also boasts some cunning internal DSP processing, which models the sound of a pair of monitors in a control room, giving you a more natural monitoring experience.
 The speakers modelled include a pair of Genelec 1031As, KRK VXT8s, Auratone 5Cs and Yamaha NS10s.
 There are also models of speakers "commonly found in domestic environments", such as those of a television set.